kokkos/kokkos-core-wiki/ProgrammingGuide/ParallelDispatch.md

 Kokkos' `parallel_reduce` operation implements a reduction.
 It is like `parallel_for`, except that each iteration produces a value and these iteration values are accumulated into a single value with a user-specified associative binary operation.
 It corresponds to the OpenMP construct `#pragma omp parallel reduction` but with fewer restrictions on the reduction operation.

 The lambda or the `operator()` method of the functor takes two arguments.
 The first argument is the parallel loop "index," the type of which depends on the execution policy used for the `parallel_reduce`.
 If you give `parallel_reduce` an integer range as its first argument, or use `RangePolicy` explicitly, then the first argument of the lambda or `operator()` method is an integer index.
-Its second argument is a nonconst reference to the type of the reduction result.
+Its second argument is a non-const reference to the type of the reduction result or a `reducer` (see [[Custom Reductions|Programming-Guide%3A-Custom-Reductions]].
+When not providing a `reducer` the reduction is performed with a sum reduction using the + or += operator of the scalar type.
+Custom reduction can also be implemented by providing a functor with a `join` and an `init` function.

 ### 7.3.1 Example using lambda